 Anti-Snoring Products

-There are many different products available to buy that reduce snoring.
-Of course, which product(s) will work largely depends on the cause of your neighbor’s snoring.
+Many different products reduce snoring.
+Of course, which product(s) will work largely depends on the cause of the neighbor’s snoring.
+Here are some products to recommend:

 - Anti-snoring mouthpieces: These work best for people who snore due to an obstruction in the mouth.
 You can get mouthpieces that hold the tongue away from the back of the throat or adjust the jaw’s position for better airflow.